 What do others think?

 The sentiment around Obsidian is predominantly positive.
-People are especially enthusiastic about having complete control over their data.
+People are especially enthusiastic about the complete control over their data.
 In a time when everything is moving to the cloud, it feels good to just have your notes on your own computer.
 No worries about privacy, no hassle with internet connections.

 The plugin library gets a lot of praise.
 There’s a plugin for almost everything.
 Want a Kanban board?
 There’s a plugin.
 Daily journaling?
 Plugin.
 Spaced repetition for studying?
 Plugin.
 That customizability makes Obsidian indispensable for many people.